josbeir/cakephp-templater-defaults/README.md

 ### Advanced Example: Setting Template Classes at Runtime

-Sometimes you need to add attributes to nested template elements, not just the main element.
+Sometimes you need to add attributes to parent template elements, not just the element where attributes are applied to (like Form::control).
 This plugin supports a special syntax to target specific templates within a helper's rendering process.

+> [!IMPORTANT]
+> This method only works on templates where the attribute is set on the element being rendered.
+For instance: the attribute is set on the input element, which is part of the inputContainer template.
+This works.
+> For instance: Setting `label:class="class"` on form->control will not work because the input control where this attribute was set on is not rendered inside the label template.
+You can therefore only target template names that have the available attribute inside.

+That said, a handy use case is controlling the wrapper attributes of Form->control:

 **Example: Adding classes to the input container**